Coral Care Tips

 Program Structure and Duration

-Doctor of Physical Therapy (DPT) programs typically last three years, consisting of academic coursework and practical clinical training in a physical therapy program.
-The academic portion covers topics like anatomy, physiology, biomechanics, and evidence-based practice, including physical therapy programs.
+DPT programs typically last three years, combining academic coursework and practical clinical training.
+The academic portion covers anatomy, physiology, biomechanics, and evidence-based practice.
+Clinical rotations provide hands-on experience across diverse PT settings.

 Pass the National Physical Therapy Examination (NPTE)